gdurandvadas/hextergen/docs/simulation/README.md

 #### 3. Plate Borders

 To understand the relation between the plates and how they interact, we need to define their borders.
 This is done by going through all hexes in a plate's area and identifying if the neighbors of the hex are from the same plate or not.
 If they are not, we add the hex to the border list.
-The plates on the top and bottom edges of the map have a special edge border identifyed by the coordinate `(-1,-1)`.
+The plates on the top and bottom edges of the map have a special edge border identifyed by the coordinate `(-1,-1)` and they are always Divergent.

 ![Tectonic Plates Borders](./plates_border.png)